zhaoyunED/leetBook/Tree/InvertBinaryTree.md

 9   6 3   1
 Trivia:
 This problem was inspired by this original tweet by Max Howell:
-Google: 90% of our engineers use the software you wrote (Homebrew), but you can��t invert a binary tree on a whiteboard so fuck off.
+Google: 90% of our engineers use the software you wrote (Homebrew), but you can¡¯t invert a binary tree on a whiteboard so fuck off.

-//just �ݹ�
+//just µÝ¹é
 TreeNode* invertTree(TreeNode* root)
 {
         if(root)